 Louise Tremblay has over 30 years of experience in general business management in industries ranging from environmental to telecommunications and energy.
 She has held roles in executive and general management, business development, sales and marketing, as well as operations.
-In one case, she achieved sales results of $13 Million within two years.

 For the past 10 years she has devoted her time to working with social services organizations.
 She was most recently the Director of Development at UNITI, a partnership of three non-profit organizations: Semiahmoo House Society, Peninsula Estates Housing Society and The Semiahmoo Foundation.

 She has worked with public, private and not-for-profit organizations and community members to create networks of agencies concerned with the abuse, neglect and self-neglect of adults.
 She was Board Chair for Seniors Come Share Society for three years, and currently serves as Treasurer on the Semiahmoo Seniors Planning Table.

 Louise earned a Master of Arts in Leadership from Royal Roads University, where she conducted a research project on inclusive workplaces.
 And she was the recipient of the 2017 Surrey Board of Trade Woman in Business Award for not-for-profit leadership.

 Her extensive volunteering activities include working for organizations providing services to seniors and people with disabilities and translating social science books for children with learning disabilities.
 She also contributes articles to the Peace Arch News.